jakhin03/hackingBuddyGPT/README.md

 The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.
 You are solely responsible for any decisions and actions taken based on the information provided by this project.

-**Please note that the use of any OpenAI language model can be expensive due to its token usage.** By utilizing this project, you acknowledge that you are responsible for monitoring and managing your own token usage and the associated costs.
-It is highly recommended to check your OpenAI API usage regularly and set up any necessary limits or alerts to prevent unexpected charges.
+**Please note that the use of any LLM service (OpenAI, Google Gemini, etc.) can be expensive due to token usage.** By utilizing this project, you acknowledge that you are responsible for monitoring and managing your own token usage and the associated costs.
+It is highly recommended to check your API usage regularly and set up any necessary limits or alerts to prevent unexpected charges.

 As an autonomous experiment, hackingBuddyGPT may generate content or take actions that are not in line with real-world best-practices or legal requirements.
 It is your responsibility to ensure that any actions or decisions made based on the output of this software comply with all applicable laws, regulations, and ethical standards.
 The developers and contributors of this project shall not be held responsible for any consequences arising from the use of this software.